microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 ### Manifest Validation

 Portable package manifests will only support zero or one "command" value to be specified.
-In the absence of the "--rename" argument, the value specified in "command" will define the default value for renaming the entry in the "App Path" subkey for the portable application.
+In the absence of the "--rename" argument, the value specified in "command" will define the default value for naming the symlink file that is created to point to the portable application.

 If a value for "scope" is specified for a portable installer, the user should be shown an error that the "scope" field is not supported for portable installers.